Function overloading: Rules in function overloading

 Function overloading is usually associated with statically-typed programming languages that enforce type checking in function calls.
-An overloaded function is really just a set of different functions that happen to have the same name.
-The determination of which function to use for a particular call is resolved at compile time.
+An overloaded function is a set of different functions that are callable with the same name.
+For any particular call, the compiler determines which overloaded function to use and resolves this at compile time.
+This is true for programming languages such as Java.

-In Java, function overloading is also known as compile-time polymorphism and static polymorphism.

-Function overloading should not be confused with forms of polymorphism where the choice is made at runtime, e.g. through virtual functions, instead of statically.
+Function overloading differs from forms of polymorphism where the choice is made at runtime, e.g. through virtual functions, instead of statically.